avinashndatascientist/avinashndatascientist.github.io/index.md

 __Tech Stack:__ Microsoft Fabric, Azure ML, Power BI, Excel, GIT

 ## Employment
-`2023-`
+`2024-`
+__Lillup__ Development Engineer
+> • Developing and optimizing NLP, ML, and LLM algorithms and applications.

+`2023-2024`
 __Intellipaat__ Data Scientist
-> • Applied machine learning algorithms and predictive analytics to optimize personalized courses and content delivery, resulting 20% increase in user engagement.
->
-> • Executed a strategic cohort-based revenue analysis, identifying high-value customer cohorts and guiding targeted marketing efforts resulting in a 12% gain in overall revenue.
->
+> • Analyzed a large dataset of customer behavior to identify patterns and trends, leading to the development of a personalized recommendation system that increased click-through rates by 20%.
+> • Designed and developed a machine learning model to analyze customer feedback data, leading to the identification of key areas for product improvement and a 15% increase in customer satisfaction scores.
-> • Collaborated with cross-functional teams, enhancing traceability of customer drops, resulting in a 15% improvement in issue resolution.
+> • Collaborated with a team of scientists and engineers to optimize a deep learning algorithm for natural language processing, resulting in a 30% improvement in language understanding and sentiment analysis.
->
-> • Implemented NLP for sentiment analysis, providing insights into trainer performance and course effectiveness.
->
 > • Deployed interactive dashboards for stakeholders, offering real-time insights into key performance metrics.

 ## Projects